Why a lack of planning makes business success so much harder to achieve

 Achieving a business goal is often a matter of reverse engineering the outcome, back through milestones and delivery activity.
 How the goal is achieved may change (such as the way a certain monthly revenue average is obtained, through either customer numbers or average sale value), but the result itself should be reasonably stable with the right planning.

-You will struggle to lead a team towards success
+You will struggle to lead a team toward success

 A directionless business is not enjoyable to work in